Three lines

 Completing Test Application Setup

-In the Auth tab, set the Redirect URI to http://localhost and add the URL to your company’s privacy policy.
+In the Authentication section, set the Redirect URI to http://localhost and add the URL to your company’s privacy policy.

-Now scroll down to “Partner Scopes”.
+Now, on the menu on the left select Access Token and then select Client Credentials on the top right of the dashboard.
 You should see six scopes allow-listed for your app.
 Check the box next to all six scopes (eats.order, eats.pos_provisioning, eats.report, eats.store, eats.store.orders.read, and eats.store.status.write).
-Continue srcolling down to the bottom of the Auth page and click SAVE.
+Continue scrolling down to the bottom of the page and click SAVE.

 Not seeing these scopes available for your app?
 Submit a technical support request and share the client_id for your test application to request access.